 If a property has had damp treatment, such as a retrospective DPC installed, a dehumidifier can be used after the work is finished to dry out any remaining dampness.

 Dehumidifiers are also good for reducing condensation caused during sleep in poorly ventilated bedrooms and can be run in the mornings to dry any moisture on windowpanes or walls.

 Does opening windows reduce damp?

 Opening windows can help reduce damp.

 In bathrooms and kitchens during cooking and bathing, opening a window can allow warm air to escape before it hits a cold surface and turns to into condensation, which will cause damp and mould.

 The first and most important thing when it comes to damp is to treat the root cause of the problem effectively.

 Simply painting over damp patches on walls won’t eradicate the issue.

-If your rental property’s walls have been damaged badly by damp and you’ve fixed the source of the problem, they may require re-plastering, before being painted and protected with a mould-resistant paint.
+If a rental property’s walls have been damaged badly by damp and the source of the problem has been fixed, they may require re-plastering, before being painted and protected with a mould-resistant paint.